 You don't need to book your public campsites in advance.
 There are several public campsites in every national park and you will always be assigned a campsite when you arrive at the park entrance.
 It works a bit different if you want to stay inside the Ngorongoro Conservation Area and/or the Wildlife Management Association (such as Lake Natron).
 If you want to visit these conservation areas, you need to obtain a reservation quote first, before you can go to the gate to pay for the park entrance.
 On this reservation quote, you have to mention the campsite where you will be staying.

 Roadtrip Tanzania is happy to arrange the Ngorongoro / WMA quote on your behalf.
 This option is included in the online reservation form when you book a car with us.

-How can I book a special campsite in the national parks of Tanzania?
+How to book a special campsite in Tanzania?

 The so-called special campsites are largely reserved by private safari companies who bid on those for the season.
-As an individual traveller, you can't stay there.
-The less interesting special campsites are not taken by the safari companies and are available to book by individual travellers.
+As an individual traveler, you can't stay there.
+The less interesting special campsites are not taken by the safari companies and are available to book by individual travelers.